 Wow.
 I mean, that’s some pretty serious self-importance there.

 Twenge and her colleagues argue that the increase in narcissism is related to the fact that American culture has increasingly celebrated individualism.
 This is exactly the kind of message that they might point to as reflecting the cultural dimension of this personality shift.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.